 Q. Why?
-Not to expand road across Lukla!
+Not to expand the road across Lukla!

 The road is the backbone of development.
 It helps to improve human basic needs such as health, education, food nutrition, education, water, sanitation, and shelter.
-The road has a crucial role to empower the local people providing access to every sector.
-To build road further to the Lukla and Chaurikharka is not disagreement but the Sagarmatha National Park begins at Manjo.
-It listed in the UNESCO World Heritage Site in 1979.
-To conserve the World Heritage Site, the road cannot be expended inside to National Park for the commercial, propose.
-Likewise, people of Khumbu are depended on tourism hospitality especially in the trekking, road and trekking trail at the same point is cannot exist.
-We have to witness of trekking trail after road constriction at most Popular Annapurna Circuit Trekking Trail at Manang and Jomsom Muktinath Trail at Mustang are a bitter experience.
-The road not only vanish trekking trail but it also badly impact on eco-system and pure culture.
+The road has a crucial role to empower the local people by providing access to every sector.
+To build a road further to the Lukla and Chaurikharka is not a disagreement but the Sagarmatha National Park begins at Manjo.
+It was listed in the UNESCO World Heritage Site in 1979.
+To conserve the World Heritage Site, the road cannot be expanded inside to National Park for the commercial, propose.
+Likewise, the people of Khumbu are dependent on tourism hospitality, especially in the trekking, road, and trekking trail at the same point it cannot exist.
+We have to witness trekking trail after road constriction at the most Popular Annapurna Circuit Trekking Trail at Manang and Jomsom Muktinath Trail at Mustang are a bitter experience.
+The road not only vanishes trekking trails but also badly impacts the ecosystem and pure culture.
 So, the road expands up to Luka is too finished the trekking trail.
-The tourism entrepreneurs and Nepal Trekking Agent Association of Nepal (TAAN) have drawn the attention to the local government, not extends the road further than Lukla as the name of attracting the tourist to the Khumbu Region.
+The tourism entrepreneurs and Nepal Trekking Agent Association of Nepal (TAAN) have drawn attention to the local government, not extending the road further than Lukla as the name of attracting the tourist to the Khumbu Region.

-Similarly, to drive from low elevation to in the high elevation in the shortest time is not good for our health due to more chance of suffering by altitude sickness.
-Our body needs more time to acclimatize such high elevation, so trekking is only one best way to explore Everest Base Camp.
+Similarly, driving from low elevation to high elevation in the shortest time is not good for our health due to more chance of suffering from altitude sickness.
+Our body needs more time to acclimatize to such high elevations, so trekking is only one best way to explore Everest Base Camp.

-The road connection is predicted to improve the flow of the domestic and global tourist in the Everest Region, which will be great effort to Nepal’s economy.
-Likewise, the road will also make less difficult for the people who fly to Lukla in case of flight obstacle.
+The road connection is predicted to improve the flow of domestic and global tourists in the Everest Region, which will be a great effort for Nepal’s economy.
+Likewise, the road will also make it less difficult for the people who fly to Lukla in case of flight obstacles.
 Locals will no longer be obliged to take the flight to attain the neighboring districts.
-Previously, due to awful weather pressure travelers to remain stocked at Lukla Airport for day to many days.
-The road to Lukla is the best way for all solution.
+Previously, due to awful weather pressure travelers remain stocked at Lukla Airport for day to many days.
+The road to Lukla is the best way for all solutions.
 The extension of the road network right up to the foothills of Everest is predictable to reduce the price of meals and various daily essentials.